github/docs/content/billing/using-the-enhanced-billing-platform-for-enterprises/about-the-enhanced-billing-platform-for-enterprises.md

 ## How do I know if I can access the enhanced billing platform?

 You have access to the enhanced billing platform if you have an enterprise account, or if you are part of an organization owned by an enterprise account, created after June 2, 2024.
-Enterprises that participated in the beta program also have access to the enhanced billing platform.
+Enterprises that participated in the {% data variables.release-phases.public_preview %} program also have access to the enhanced billing platform.
 To check if you have access:

 {% data reusables.enterprise-accounts.access-enterprise %}